Pumpkin Seed Brittle

 - Line a medium sized baking sheet with parchment paper.

-- In a medium sauce pan, combine water, sugar, and corn syrup, stirring until all of the sugar is wet.
+- In a medium saucepan, combine the water, sugar, and corn syrup, stirring until all of the sugar is wet.
+(Brush away any sugar crystals that cling to the sides of the saucepan with a wet pastry brush.)

 - Set the pan over medium-high heat, stirring occasionally with a heatproof spatula until all of the sugar has completely dissolved.

-- Allow the pumpkin seed brittle to cool completely before breaking into pieces.
+- Allow the pumpkin brittle to cool completely before breaking into pieces.

 Notes